eduardoluiz7/django-project-template/README.md

 - Docker Compose
 - Django
 ### Setup
-- Change all the occurrences of "project_template" to the name of your project
+- Change all the occurrences of "project_template" to your project's name
 - Run:
     ```bash
     docker-compose up --build